Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Jennifer Procacci about 1 year ago
+Jennifer Procacci over 1 year ago

 I am writing in support of the proposed cannabis tax reform.
 The cannabis industry has been in freefall for several years now.
 Many licensed farmers in Mendocino County are still struggling to recover from the devastating effects of the August Complex in 2020 which resulted in complete crop loss for many of us due to smoke damage.
 I myself, the co-owner and co-operator of WildLand Cannabis, lost my entire crop that year, in addition to having my property damaged by wildfire, for which no assistance or compensation was available.
 This means that I spent thousands and thousands of dollars growing a crop that I could not sell and additionally had to pay taxes Mendocino county on that unsellable crop.
 Many others are in the same position, still dealing with the 2020 fire financial fall out.
 This, combined with the extremely high cost of compliance and overall bottoming out of the price of cannabis, has left most of us walking a razors edge.
 We want to stay in business in Mendocino county, the place we love and have invested greatly in.
 Please help us to survive these incredibly lean times by approving Supervisor Mulheren’s proposed Cannabis tax reform.
 It is high time we receive this assistance.
 Thank you.